midorinet/ngx_small_light/UPGRADING.md

 #### Adding library implementation for AVIF conversion
 ##### **[ngx_http_small_light_avif.c](./src/ngx_http_small_light_avif.c)**
-MAGICKCORE_HEIC_DELEGATE is a macro that is defined when the ImageMagick library is compiled with libheif support
+Add MAGICKCORE_HEIC_DELEGATE checking to make sure that the ImageMagick library is compiled with libheif support.
+Eventhough the ImageMagick library is compiled with libheif support, it is still possible that the libheif library are not installed with AVIF encoder/decoder support such as libaom.
+In this case, the AVIF conversion will fail.

+Checking encoder/decoder availability through C API is hard, some of the possible solution is by using [GetCoderInfo()](https://imagemagick.org/api/MagickCore/coder_8c_source.html#l00248) or [GetMagickInfo()](https://imagemagick.org/api/MagickCore/magick_8c_source.html#l00091).
+However, **GetCoderInfo()** can't be used because the function to initiate/de-initiate Coder Component (**CoderComponentGenesis()** and **CoderComponentTerminus()**) are private function that is not accessible
+[header file](https://imagemagick.org/api/MagickCore/coder-private_8h_source.html) .
+The other solution is to use [GetMagickInfo()](https://imagemagick.org/api/MagickCore/magick_8c_source.html#l00091).
 ```c
 // ########
 // ## Some code is omitted.